 Toronto, Canada

 A few months ago I went on Tasty Tour’s Toronto food tour and loved Audrey’s approach to discovering the city along with just the right amount of history.
-When she asked me if I wanted to attend a chocolate tour I jumped at the chance without knowing any of the details.

-It turns out we were going to be touring around my neighborhood of King/Queen West.
+It turns out we were going to be touring around my neighbourhood of King/Queen West.
 I didn’t realize I would be going to small businesses that I pass by every day, intending to go in someday but never doing it.
-We went to six locations but three really stood out and I know I’ll go back.

 alimento toronto